mcckyle/saint-louis-facts/README.md

 ## Acknowledgements

-- **React** for providing a powerful framework for building user interfaces.
+- **React** - for powering a dynamic and modern user experience.
-- **CSS** for styling the application.
+- **CSS** - for bringing structure and styles to the application's design.
-- **Vite**: For offering an exceptional build tool that significantly improved the development experience with its fast and efficient workflow.
+- **Vite** - for a lightning-fast and efficient development workflow.
-- **Saint Louis**: For being an inspiring city full of history and culture, serving as the backdrop for this project and a source of endless inspiration.
+- **Saint Louis** - for the plethora of history and culture, as well as serving as the backdrop for this project and a source of endless inspiration.